MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 It will call the default listener if no listener corresponds to the event type.

 You can create your Event Queue listener by implementing the ``EventQueueListener`` interface.
-It contains two methods that are used to handle non-extended and extended events.
+It contains two methods that are used to handle standard and extended events.

 Before registering your listener, you must get a valid unique type using the ``getNewType()`` method from the ``EventQueue`` class.
 Then you can register your listener using the ``registerListener(EventQueueListener listener, int type)`` method from the ``EventQueue`` class.

-The unique type your listener uses must be stored on the Java world and passed/stored to the C world.
+The unique type your listener uses could be stored on the Java world and passed/stored to the C world.
-One way to do it is to make a native method that sends the event type to the C world, then store it in your BSP.
+One way to do it is to create a native method that sends the event type to the C world during the initialization phase.

-To set the defaultListener, you must use ``setDefaultListener(EventQueueListener listener)`` from the ``EventQueue`` class.
+To set the default listener, you must use ``EventQueue.setDefaultListener(EventQueueListener listener)``.

 For example: